The distribution of Weierstrass points on a tropical curve: Abstract tropical curves

 The {\em rank} $r(D)$ of a divisor $D$ on $\Gamma$ is defined as

 if $[D]$ is effective, and $r(D) = -1$ otherwise.
 Equivalently,

-This second definition inductively gives the rank of a divisor in terms of divisors of smaller degree; the ``base case'' is the set of non-effective divisor classes, which have degree at most $g-1$.
-Note that the rank of a divisor $D$ depends only on its linear equivalence class.
+This second definition inductively gives the rank of a divisor in terms of divisors of smaller degree; the base case is the set of non-effective divisor classes.\footnote{ By Riemann's inequality, Corollary~\ref{cor:riemann}, a non-effective divisor class has degree at most $g-1$.} Note that the rank of a divisor $D$ depends only on its linear equivalence class.

-The {\em canonical divisor} on a metric graph $\Gamma$ is defined as
+The {\em canonical divisor} $K = K_\Gamma$ on a metric graph $\Gamma$ is defined as

-The degree of the canonical divisor is $\deg K = 2g-2$, which agrees with the canonical divisor on an algebraic curve.
+The degree of the canonical divisor is $\deg K = 2g - 2$, which agrees with the degree of a canonical divisor on an algebraic curve.

-\begin{thm}[Riemann-Roch for metric graphs] Let $\Gamma$ be a metric graph of genus $g$, and let $K$ be the canonical divisor on $\Gamma$.
+\begin{thm}[Riemann--Roch for metric graphs] Let $\Gamma$ be a metric graph of genus $g$, and let $K$ be the canonical divisor on $\Gamma$.
 For any divisor $D$ on $\Gamma$,

 \end{thm} \begin{proof} See Gathmann--Kerber \cite[Proposition 3.1]{GK} and Mikhalkin--Zharkov \cite[Theorem 7.3]{MZ}, which both adapt the arguments of Baker--Norine \cite{BN} for the case of combinatorial graphs. \end{proof} \begin{cor}[Riemann's inequality for metric graphs] For a divisor $D$ on a metric graph of genus $g$,